mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 So, if I wanted to run these at full power, I would probably opt for a bigger power supply (48V).
 Because the application necessitates precision (and not necessarily torque), I won't be running these at full power.
 Instead, it's more likely I'll be running the X and Y and Z axes at ~1A and the P axis at ~500mA which puts me well within the limits of my 24V power supply.
 More power = more heat and more noise.

 Wiring for these is a little tricky, but nothing like wiring mess of the external TMC2660BOBs.
+Plus, I tried to make it as easy as possible with a super detailed diagram.

+A few things for clarity:
+* The +/- leaving the DM542s are directly connected to a either a + or - (terminal block)[https://www.amazon.com/URBEST5-Position-Covered-Screw-Terminal/dp/B01CG2HI0E/].
+This terminal block is then directly connected to either the V+ or V- on the power supply.
+* The switches on DM542s can be set a variety of ways; I currently have mine set to microstep at 1/32 (off, off, on, on) and deliver ~1 - 1.65A (I'm still fine tuning this).

+I decided to make a clear electronics box enclosure, so everything would be kept safe and I could add some cool LEDs... well... for fun.
+The basic principle for building my electronic enclosure can be found [here](https://makezine.com/projects/tape-hinge-acrylic-box-construction/).